 - Lowering the top long-term capital gains rate to 15% (from the current 20%)

-- Indexing capital gains to inflation, allowing investors to adjust their cost basis upward to reflect inflation over time
+- Indexing capital gains to inflation, allowing investors to adjust their cost basis to reflect inflation

 While these ideas were discussed, they were not included in the final law.
 They do, however, offer insight into the types of changes the Trump administration could pursue.
 Such measures would be beneficial to higher-income investors.
-At the same time, they could introduce complexity around calculating tax basis and choosing the appropriate inflation index.
+At the same time, they could complicate tax-basis calculations and the choice of inflation index.

-The only capital gains-related change included in the signed legislation concerns the taxation of Trump Account withdrawals.
-The Trump Account, previously referred to as the MAGA account, is a new savings account for children.
-It’s designed to encourage personal saving by offering tax-advantaged growth, similar in some ways to existing retirement or education savings accounts.
+A fairly major difference between the actual signed legislation and the rules that were initially floated concerns the taxation of withdrawals from the new Trump Account.
+This Trump Account, once referred to as the MAGA account, is a new type of savings account for children.
+It’s designed to encourage personal saving by offering tax-advantaged growth, similar in some ways to existing retirement or education savings accounts like 529 plans and Roth IRAs.

-Under the law, individuals would be able to contribute up to $5,000 per year to a Trump Account.
+Under the law, individuals can contribute up to $5,000 per year to a Trump Account.
 Contributions are made with after-tax dollars, and the account is allowed to grow tax-deferred over time.
 No contributions are allowed in the first 12 months after the law’s enactment.
 However, the $5,000 limit will be indexed for inflation starting in 2028.

 Trump Account Contribution and Withdrawal Rules

 While the Trump Account is a new concept, the final legislation outlines clear rules regarding who can contribute, how much can be added each year and how withdrawals will be handled.
-Understanding these guidelines is essential for determining whether a Trump Account could fit into your financial strategy.
+These guidelines can help you determine whether a Trump Account may fit into your financial strategy.

 Annual Contribution Limits

 Under the law, contributions of up to $5,000 per year can be made to a Trump Account for beneficiaries under age 18.
 These contributions are made with after-tax dollars and are not deductible.
-The funds grow tax-deferred, and qualified withdrawals are taxed as capital gains rather than ordinary income.
+The funds grow tax-deferred, and qualified withdrawals are taxed as ordinary income.

 Eligibility